Gudalasaipraneeth/LLM-Agent-for-ML-Prediction/README.md

 3.  **Executing:** Run the code and capture the results or errors.
 4. **Debugging / Improving:** If the code fails or the MSE is high, the agent analyzes the feedback and *iteratively writes a new, better solution*.

-I improved the agent's performance by:
-***Prompt Engineering:** Modifying the system prompts to give the agent better instructions.
-***Feature Selection:** Providing the agent with descriptions of all data features, so it could make better decisions.
-* **Iteration:** Setting the agent to run for 8 steps, generating 3 initial "drafts" and using the remaining 5 cycles to debug and improve its solutions.

 ### Results: Beating the Strong Baseline